Some medical professionals argue that caffeine is one of the most commonly used drugs and that many people don’t realize that they are addicted to it.

 Some of these products are based on natural plant extracts, while others may synthetically create the chemical structure of caffeine.

-The dosage of a caffeine pill ranges from 100 to 200 mg of caffeine per pill, which is about the same amount as a cup of coffee.
+The dosage of a caffeine pill ranges from 100 to 200 mg of caffeine per pill, which is about the same amount of caffeine per serving as a cup of coffee.

-Most people shouldn’t have any problems with that kind of caffeine dosage, but it would still be advised not to take more than 400 mg per day.
+Most people shouldn’t have any problems with that kind of caffeine dosage, but it would still be advised not to take more than 400 mg of caffeine per day.
+High doses of caffeine may cause adverse effects, which I talked about in detail below.

 Caffeine Pills vs Coffee

-Here are four main reasons why consuming caffeine in a pill may be a better option.
+Here are four main reasons why consuming a caffeine pill may be a better option.

 There’s No Taste

-I personally love a cup of black coffee, but I know a lot of people that simply don’t like the taste of coffee.
+I personally love a cup of black coffee, but I know of many people that simply don’t like the taste of coffee.
 Now, you could spend a fortune on one of those fancy flavored coffees at Starbucks.

 But after a couple of them, you’d have a box of caffeine pills paid for.